 A large part of learning improv is watching improv.
 While you will be doing some watching in classes, it is also suggested that you watch some shows on your own.
 Check out WIT’s upcoming shows!
 Especially on Harold Nights when we have two free shows every Tuesday.

 Come to jams!
-You can jam every week after Harold Night or go to independent jams like Improv Sandbox (run by District Improv) and Bagelz & Jam (for female-identified improvisers and sponsored by District Improv).
+You can jam every week after Harold Night or go to independent jams such as Bagelz & Jam (for female-identified improvisers and sponsored by District Improv).
 Attend a Diversity Jam.
 Form a practice group with your classmates/WIT friends.

 Get a place to practice.
 DC Space Finder is a comprehensive, state-of-the-art, searchable database of arts venues and facilities in the Washington, DC metro area.
 The website lists venues that offer space for classes, workshops, auditions, rehearsals, performances, and more.